key4hep/k4geo/MuColl/MAIA/compact/MAIA_v1/fieldmap_description.md

 Br = 0                 everywhere
 ```

-Two consequences motivated this work:

-* `zmax` is a hard cliff.
-Track states at the calorimeter endcaps sit exactly
-  where the field drops from 5 T to 0 T. Pushing `zmax` outwards (PR #638)
-  mitigates but does not remove the discontinuity.
-* `Br = 0` everywhere, so there is no radial bending in the forward region and
-  no field at all outside the return annulus.

-The map replaces both with a physically self-consistent field that has a smooth
+The map replaces it with a physically self-consistent field that has a smooth
 fringe and a genuine radial component.

 ## 2. Methodology